 - Hydrolases- Hydrolysis of various bonds such as glycosidic, ester, peptide, etc, e.g. amylases, lipases, proteases, nucleases

 - Lyases- Removal of a group by other than hydrolysis.
 A double bond is formed, e.g. aldolases, decarboxylases, fumarase, citrate synthase

 - Isomerases- Formation of isomers (positional, geometrical or optical), e.g. isomerase, epimerase, mutase

 - Ligases- joining of two compounds, i.e. formation of C-O, C-S, C-N, P-O bonds, e.g. synthetases, carboxylases

-Cofactors: Cofactors are non-protein part of the enzyme that is required for the activity of an enzyme.
+Cofactors: Cofactors are a non-protein part of the enzyme that is required for the activity of an enzyme.
 The protein part of the enzyme is known as apoenzyme.
-Catalytic activity is lost after removal of cofactors.
+Catalytic activity is lost after the removal of cofactors.
 There are three types of cofactors:

 - Prosthetic group- They are organic compounds tightly bound to the apoenzyme, e.g. haem is a prosthetic group of enzymes catalase and peroxidase

 - Co-enzymes- They are organic compounds associated with the enzyme for a short period of time.
 Many vitamins act as a coenzyme catalysing various reactions, e.g. coenzymes NAD and NADP contain niacin

 - Metal ions- Many metal ions work as cofactor.
 They get attached to the active site by forming a coordination bond and also form a coordination bond with the substrate, e.g. Zn metal acts as a cofactor of carboxypeptidase